adinayak99/Data-Mining-GWU/README.md

 Hey everyone, I'm Aditya Nayak.
 I'm 23 years old.
 I have created this repository so that I can keep record of my codes.

+My hobbies are to listen to music, read and watch movies.